-ESQL for C language is a graphical, interactive tool used to edit and preprocess Embedded SQL/C programs.
-It provides an easy-to-use interface for managing multiple ESQL/C programs, edit/preprocess them and examine the warnings/errors during preprocessing by simply clicking each of the error lines in the output window.
+ESQL for C has a graphical interactive for editing and preprocess Embedded SQL/C programs.
+It provides an easy-to-use interface for managing, editing, and preprocessing multiple ESQL/C programs.
+Examining any warnings or errors generated during preprocessing is a simple mouse click operation.